4GeeksAcademy/m27gperdrizet-image-classification-project/README.md

 - Select the 'Codespaces' tab
 - Click the three dot menu at the top left of the Codespaces dropdown
 - Select 'New with options'
-- Change 'Machine type' to '8-core'
+- Change 'Machine type' to '8-core' or '16-core' if avalible, if not, leave '2-core' selected
 - Click 'Create codespace'

 ## 3. Add your Kaggle API key